Matthew Scudder: Fictional biography

 From then on, Scudder's circumstances rarely remain the same for long.
-In On the Cutting Edge (1989), while looking into a missing prostitute he meets Mick Ballou, a brutal Irish mafia member and saloonkeeper who improbably becomes one of his best friends.
+In Out On the Cutting Edge (1989), while looking into a missing prostitute he meets Mick Ballou, a brutal Irish mafia member and saloonkeeper who improbably becomes one of his best friends.
 1990's A Ticket to the Boneyard reunites him with Elaine Mardell, a hooker from his days on the force, and concludes with him staging the suicide of a man who had threatened their lives.
 1991's A Dance at the Slaughterhouse introduces TJ, a young Times Square hustler who becomes Scudder's protégé and closest ally.
 1992's A Walk Among the Tombstones sees him struggling with Elaine's role as a prostitute (as well as a pair of violent kidnappers), while 1994's A Long Line of Dead Men ends with the two marrying.

 While Scudder never takes another drink (coming closest in Boneyard), alcohol continues to play a large role in his life: he continues to attend Alcoholics Anonymous meetings (which constitute a central setting of the later novels), and have long late-night conversations with Ballou.
 He also has a standing Sunday night dinner with his sponsor, Jim Faber, who eventually becomes a surrogate father figure.

 Scudder's friendship with Ballou comes back to haunt him in Everybody Dies (1999).
 A gang war claims the lives of several of Scudder's friends due to his association with Ballou, but he afterwards stays close with Ballou.

 2005's All the Flowers Are Dying, the sixteenth title in the series, seemed to have been written as a possible final chapter.
 However, a new Scudder book, titled A Drop of the Hard Stuff,—a second "flashback" novel—was published in 2011 and again set in the 1970s but during Scudder's first year of sobriety.
 The novella A Time to Scatter Stones was published in 2019, featuring an aging Scudder helping friends of his wife Elaine who want to escape sex work.